-The use of video collaboration tools like Adobe Connect, Skype for Business, and Zoom in the classroom can improve accessibility of course materials and engage students on a new level.
+The use of video collaboration tools like ZOOM or other video recording technologies in the classroom can improve accessibility of course materials and engage students on a new level.
 However, video recordings and video streaming require considerations as they may be considered a student record if any student can be identified in the recording/stream and if the recording/stream will be available to people not directly associated with that class.

 Any audio or video of a class that:

 - is recorded for later distribution or streamed where the public can access the stream, and